pytorch-fdn/foundation-hosted/README.md

 ### Frequency

-The TAC reviews applications approximately once every 2 months.
+The TAC reviews applications on a first-come first-served basis.
+It may take several months before an application may be reviewed, depending on community leadership availability.

 ### Quantity

 The TAC attempts to work through approximately 7-10 applications per session.
 How many are actually reviewed in a session varies greatly between each session.
 Every project is unique and may warrant different areas of attention to be elevated for more in-depth discussion, depending on the nature and function of the project.

-Each TAC member prepares for these sessions by performing an independent review of those projects scheduled for discussion at the next session prior to that session.
+Each TAC member that is part of the review committee prepares for these sessions by performing an independent review of those projects scheduled for discussion at the next session prior to that session.
 They'll keep their notes on hand for when the project is up for discussion.

 ### Review order

-Applications are traditionally reviewed in a First In, First Out (FIFO) ordering as they appear on the **🏗 Upcoming** Column of the project board by their corresponding issue number.
+Applications are traditionally reviewed in a First In, First Out (FIFO) ordering as they appear on the project board by their corresponding issue number.
 The only exception is where projects are `Returning` for review.
 Projects that are `Returning` are prioritized for re-review as they had previously been subject to a review and have completed their outstanding asks.
 In cases where a project was `Postponed` and has substantial changes since last review, a new issue is opened, linked to the previous, and reviewed as a new application.

 Applications are moved from `New` to `in review` approximately two weeks prior to the next scheduled session by the TAC or support staff.

 ### Discussions

 During the course of the session, the TAC will actively discuss the project based on the information provided in the issue as well as other observations the TAC has about the project.
 Those observations vary greatly and may be subject to each TAC member's area of domain expertise, personal experience, community feedback, or other factors.
 During the course of active discussion, the TAC may identify areas the project needs to work on, complete, or allow to happen that could inhibit its acceptance into the PyTorch.
-These areas will be captured succinctly and affixed the corresponding label.
-The issue will also receive a comment that details the additional areas that correspond with the label.
-The TAC comment may be formatted as a checklist or may be presented as text.
+These areas will be captured in the issue comments.

 ## Voting

-The TAC members will then vote on the project acceptance with a simple majority vote, one vote per premier organization member.
+The TAC members will then vote on the project acceptance with a simple majority vote, one vote per member.

 ## Acceptance or Decline